unageek/kigumi/README.md

 - Can handle non-manifold meshes
 - Can handle open meshes
-- Can handle disjointness
+- Can handle meshes composed of disjoint parts
 - Distinguish between the empty and the entire meshes
 - Apply multiple Boolean operators simultaneously
 - Attach custom data to faces that propagate through Boolean operations
-- Save/load exact mesh data
+- Save exact mesh data in a portable binary format
-  - Beware that the format is non-portable at the moment.

 For details of the API, see [Kigumi_mesh.h](include/kigumi/Kigumi_mesh.h).